The following conditions satisfy the proficiency requirements:

 If you have not yet completed the requirements, you can fulfill them in one of two ways:

-- Once you have paid your orientation fee, you are given access to seven online modules called “SS&C Learning Modules.”
+- Once you have paid your program fee, you are given access to seven online modules called “SS&C Learning Modules.”
 Part-time applicants can use the calculus and statistics modules to satisfy their pre-requisites by completing the course online and passing the final exam with a grade of 80 or better.
 No credits are earned toward the Master's degree.

 - Calculus and statistics may be taken at a community college or any accredited college or university.
 In order to waive the pre-requisite, you must earn a grade of "B" or better and send the transcript to RBS when the course(s) is completed.
 These credits will not count toward the Master's degree.
 Applicants are urged to complete their study of these subjects before starting the program.